jeremyrist/jeremyrist.github.io/journal-week-3.md

 What did we do in week 3?

-This file is for topics that are related to your experience last week (week 2) but that don't fit into your main journal.
+* Much like The Donald, I don't have time for political correctness, and I also don't have time for philosophical reflection on my current state of mind so here's some bullet points from week 3.

-jQuery is a brand new thing that we learned today.
+* jQuery is a brand new thing that we learned.
 It's an external library.
+It serves to help abbreviate common JavaScript terms like "addEventListenerAll" or others.
+It seems like most JavaScript (JS) language follows similar patterns and so jQuery was created to take those patterns and shorten them.
+If writing good code is an antonym of being long-winded then you can see how this would help.
+You just have to be sure to include a link to the jQuery library somehwere in your HTML.

-And!
-3 CSS properties that can affect layour are:
+* And!
+3 CSS properties that can affect layout are:

-Display: block, inline, flex, inline-block, none
+1. Display: block, inline, flex, inline-block, none

-Float: left and right
+2. Float: left and right

-Position: relative, absolute, fixed
+3. Position: relative, absolute, fixed

-The default value for display depends on the element.
+* The default value for display depends on the element.
 The default value for float is none.
 The default value for position is relative.

-User story
+* User story is a way to pseudo code some web function.
+* Example: A `user` can do `something` so that `someone` can get `some benefit`.

-JS allows websites to be interactive
+* JS allows websites to be interactive
-JS Events
+* JS Events: You can trigger an event in JS on a specific DOM element with a payload of information.

-Review how to Github properly
+* Review on how to Github properly:
-Pseudo code
+1. Read the assignment
+2. New Issue (name it and paste the checklist into the description)
+3. Merge PRs
+4. Create new branches
+5. Make changes, minimal first
+6. Open new PR for each Repo being altered
+7. Paste link to PR in Issue

+* Pseudo code is a way of writing code in plain English.
-Responsive web design
+* Responsive web design is a way of making websites translate across phones, tablets and desktops.
-eventListeners
+* eventListeners help trigger JS
-C.R.U.D.
+* C.R.U.D. stands for "Create, Read, Update, Delete"
-jQuery is an external library
+* jQuery is an external library
-cdn hosts libraries
+* cdn hosts libraries
-grid-based layout
+* grid-based layout is what you get with CSS
-box-model: margin, border, padding, content-area
+* box-model: margin, border, padding, content-area (from largest to smallest)
-"If applied this commit will..."
+* "If applied this commit will..." is a good way to think about how to write commit messages

+* Here's a couple code examples that you need to remember:
+* JS.....
 if (condition) {
   statements;
 }

+* CSS....
 selector {
   property: value;
 }

-In CSS everything inherits from the Body tag, so it's a good place to start for default properties.
+* In CSS everything inherits from the Body tag, so it's a good place to start for default properties.

-3 rules of the cascade:
+`3 rules of the cascade:`
 1. Inheritance - some properties are inherited by the children
 2. Specificity - if you increase specificity you can override inheritance, use more selectors or different selectors
 3. Order - based on the entire rule, top to bottom, earlier rules get clobbered by later properties